CCALI/a2jdat/README.md

 This repo hosts the distributable production version of the A2J Document Assembly Tool (DAT).
 The document assembly tool is an optional piece of software used for producing pdf documents at the end of interviews.
 It requires the A2Jviewer, wkhtmltopdf and nodejs 12+ to run properly.
 The recommended additional tools for windows are nvm and iisnode.
 The recommended additional tools for \*nix servers are nvm and pm2.

-Within this repo and releases you'll find a `.zip` file containing the minified JavaScript source for the DAT and sample configuration files
+Within this repo and releases you'll find sample configuration files

-NOTE: By downloading this application, you are agreeing to the terms included in the user license [LICENSE.md](https://github.com/CCALI/A2JDAT/blob/master/LICENSE.md).

 ## Hosting
 The DAT requires nodejs 12+.
 Any system supporting nodejs 12+ is supported.
 It has been tested on ubuntu 18, centos, and Windows Server 2016 on Azure with apache and IIS

 While other server environments may work, they have not been tested.
-Should you get another hosting environment working, please do a Pull Request at the hosted [A2J DAT](https://github.com/CCALI/A2JDAT) repo to let us know any steps taken so that we may share with others.
+Should you get another hosting environment working, please do a Pull Request at the hosted [A2J DAT](https://github.com/CCALI/a2jdat) repo to let us know any steps taken so that we may share with others.

 ## Upgrade notes from node 8.9.4